CosignMyCodesign/Sourcery/README.md

 python manage.py migrate
 ```
 You now have a database named sqlite3.sql within your existing folder.
 Use the DB Browser for SQLite to open the new database if desired.

+# Credits
+> Login/Auth cloned down from another school project (Instructors Joe Shephard and Steve Brownlee are shown as contributors for this)